On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes: Results

 Evaluating the results for the samples probed on FaceNet, it can be seen that \num{21} attribute cluster assignments exceed baseline fairness.
 The best one of those corresponds to the absence of a \textit{Receding Hairline}.
 It leads to an increased iGARBE score of \num{0.9951} but also to an increased FNMR of \num{0.4218} (corresponding to an $\approx$\qty{19}{\percent} system performance deterioration).
 Approximately \num{4.5} million matching genuine samples are retained.
 Interestingly, this particular assignment also is the second best performing attribute for ArcFace.
 Moreover, the corresponding observations made match those asserted with ArcFace as well.
 Most times, the equalization of individual attribute clusters across genders shows an inverse relationship between system fairness and system performance.
 The only significant outlier for FaceNet in this respect, showing high iGARBE scores as well as leading to significantly improved system performance, results from probing the system with samples labeled as having \textit{Bushy Eyebrows}.
 Doing so yields an iGARBE score of \num{0.9794} and an FNMR of \num{0.2957}.
-However, at only \num{57} thousand retained genuine samples, the expressiveness of these results is reduced compared to those assignments with a genuine sample retention in the millions.
+However, at only \num{57} thousand retained genuine samples, the expressiveness of these results is reduced compared to those assignments with a genuine sample retention in the millions as supported by the BioQuake 1\% rule of \textcite{Fallahi2025OnTR}.

-For both FRS, the rest of the results match these findings and show no other interesting features.
-As can be deduced, by filtering for individual attribute clusters only, we fall short of baseline fairness in the majority of cases.
+For both FRS, the remaining results match these findings and show no other interesting features.
+As can be deduced, filtering only for individual attribute clusters falls short of baseline fairness in most cases.
 If it is exceeded, then this fairness-increasing characteristic can only be achieved at the expense of system performance (aside for some few outliers).
 However, even these outliers do not systematically converge to perfect fairness scores of \num{1}.
 These observations reinforce both the plausibility and the necessity of focusing on an approach that combines multiple attribute clusters to uncover which \emph{combinations} affect gender bias the most, ideally without deteriorating false-negative error rates.
 In doing so and, thus, by applying this work's proposed methodology, we can therefore be more productive w.r.t. the research objective at hand.